A Chess Set

 The Snow Panther is a traditional alternative name of the Prince-royal and players can call him this if they so decide - he can force Checkmate on his own against a lone Princess-royal and checkmating opportunities may arise in a game, perhaps quite suddenly with his long range move (a pouncing).....a King however cannot force Checkmate on his own against a lone Queen (but see the rule below regarding Queens, Princesses-royal and unoccupied files).

-Western variation: A Queen – she is identical to the King of Western chess except that she is confined to her Palace as is the General of Chinese chess – also the Queens may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess.
+Western variation: A Queen – she is identical to the King of Western chess except that she is confined to her Palace as is the General of Chinese chess – also the Queens may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess - see QiPlacements for the representational aspects of this.

-Eastern variation: A Princess-royal – she is identical to the General of Chinese chess and so she is confined to her Palace as is the General of Chinese chess – also the Princesses may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess.
+Eastern variation: A Princess-royal – she is identical to the General of Chinese chess and so she is confined to her Palace as is the General of Chinese chess – also the Princesses may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess - see QiPlacements for the representational aspects of this.

 A Chariot – its powers are identical to the Chariots of Chinese chess.